• Articles

 Modifying the State of the App

 Within React JS, the state plays a pivotal role in capturing dynamic data that influences the rendering of components.
-React components have the ability to maintain their own state, allowing for autonomous handling and updates of their data.
+React components can maintain their state, allowing for autonomous handling and updates of their data.
 By employing the map() function, the process of modifying the state within a React application is streamlined and simplified.

-In the forthcoming illustration, we shall observe the proficient approach to manipulate data arrays through the utilization of map().
+In the forthcoming illustration, we shall observe the proficient approach to manipulating data arrays through the utilization of a map().
 Invoking map() on an array yields a fresh array, wherein each element undergoes processing via the callback function designated for map().

 const fibonacciNumbers = [0, 1, 1, 2, 3, 5, 8, 13, 21, 34];